Mega Man 2: Influence on nerd rock scene

 The Mega Man 2 soundtrack is one of the most widely remixed soundtracks in gaming, and a great many covers were produced in the 2000s by various artists.
 Mixdown magazine described the soundtrack as one that would be "rehashed and reimagined at conventions and festivals until the end of time" and further that covering it had been a rite of passage in the early period of the nerd rock scene.
 Numerous artists and bands performed all or part of the soundtrack on studio albums in the 2000s, including The NESkimos on Battle Perfect Selection (2002), Chromelodeon on Year 20XX (2003), The Minibosses on Brass (2005), Mega Ran on his self titled album (2007), and The Megas on Get Equipped (2008).
-Many bands of the era additionally drew their stage names from the series, such as Armcannon and The Protomen.
+Many bands of the era additionally drew their stage names from the series, such as Armcannon, The Protomen, and DJ Cutman.

-Capcom endorsed some of these groups, officially licensing Mega Ran's 2007 cover album and bringing him to San Diego Comic-con that year.
-In 2010 The Megas were hired by Capcom to produce music for a Mega Man Universe trailer.
+Capcom endorsed some of these groups, officially licensing Mega Ran's 2007 cover album and bringing him to San Diego Comic-Con that year.
+In 2010, The Megas were hired by Capcom to produce music for a Mega Man Universe trailer.
 All of these groups performed at the gaming music event MAGFest through the 2000s and 2010s.
-Tateishi himself appeared at Super MAGfest 2019.
+Tateishi himself appeared at Super MAGfest 2019 and gave an interview on the development of the game.
+He also introduced Bit Brigade's performance of the score and performed on stage with Mega Ran.
+In a 2023 interview, Tateishi stated that his favourite rendition of the Mega Man 2 score was JAM Project's version.
+Many covers of Mega Man 2 tracks appeared on Brave Wave's Giants album in 2024, which included contributions from Tateishi himself.